pixel-debug/Atena/Contributing.md

 Dears,

-For pull requests and contributions with the project, send an email to estanislau.sena@live.com with the subject [Github Atena].
+For pull requests and contributions with the project, send an email to estanislau.sena@live.com or estanislau.sena@gmail.com with the subject [Github Atena].

 Regards,